dirx/fxhash-creations/README.md

 - pixelratio=2 - sets the pixel ratio (default: 2)
 - showannouncement - activates the announcement
 - cyclegradientspeed=3 - activates gradient playback and sets the speed factor
-- speed - sets the overall speed factor (experimental)
+- speed=1 - sets the overall speed factor (experimental, default: 1)
 - kioskspeed=10 - activates the kiosk mode and sets the speed in seconds
 - showinfo - activates the info box